botanalytics/docs/docs/metrics/audience/acquisition/source/distribution.md

 #### Limited Space

-Depending on the number of acquisition sources, there may be limited horizontal space on the graph.
-It's important to choose a suitable graph format to accommodate all relevant sources.
+Choose a suitable graph format to accommodate all relevant sources without cluttering the graph.

 ### Use Cases

 #### Marketing Strategy Optimization

-Marketing teams use Acquisition Source Horizontal Distribution Bar Graphs to identify the most effective acquisition sources or channels and allocate resources accordingly.
+Identify the most effective acquisition sources or channels and allocate resources accordingly to optimize marketing strategies.

 #### Source Assessment

-Businesses assess the success of specific acquisition sources or channels by analyzing how many users each source has contributed.
+Assess the success of specific acquisition sources or channels by analyzing how many users each source has contributed.

 #### Resource Allocation

-The data informs decisions about where to allocate resources and budget for user acquisition, ensuring optimal ROI for different sources.
+Inform decisions about resource allocation and budget for user acquisition to ensure optimal ROI for different sources.

 #### Adaptation to Trends

-Data from the graph can guide the adaptation of marketing strategies to match evolving user acquisition trends and preferences.
+Adapt marketing strategies based on evolving user acquisition trends and preferences indicated by the graph.

+### Summary

-In summary, an Acquisition Source Horizontal Distribution Bar Graph for a chatbot visually presents the distribution of user acquisition across different sources or channels, helping businesses make data-driven decisions about resource allocation and source optimization in a horizontal format.
+In summary, an Acquisition Source Horizontal Distribution Bar Graph visually presents the distribution of user acquisition across different sources or channels, aiding businesses in making informed decisions about resource allocation and source optimization in a horizontal format.